'Intelligence success of the century': the CIA overheard half the world using a device created by the Russians

 Imogen Folks, Geneva

-Throughout Switzerland, painful moans are heard.
-“Our reputation has disappeared,” a political journalist sighs.
-“Our neutrality is hypocrisy,” another states.
+Painful groans are heard throughout Switzerland.
+“Our reputation is gone,” one political journalist sighs.
+“Our neutrality is hypocrisy,” says another.

 In fact, Crypto AG has been talking about dubious cases for a long time.
 Employees suspected that something was wrong.

-And the Swiss government always knew about this, because it was the only one that received the Crypto machine, which the CIA had not “worked with” before.
-But, of course, it is painful to see when the whole world press suddenly wrote about this whole story.
+And the Swiss government was always aware of this, since it was the only one that received a Crypto machine that the CIA had not “worked with” before.
+But, of course, it hurts to see when the whole world press suddenly wrote about this whole story.

 On the subject: 9 Soviet delicacies that foreigners have never tried